Practice Report Number 12

 His 2010 Gamecock squad posted several milestones en route to a 9-5 season, the biggest of which was the school's first SEC Eastern Division title and first appearance in the SEC Championship.
 The Gamecocks also defeated the nation's No. 1 team, Alabama, for the first time in school history, and finished the season ranked 22nd in both major national polls.
 He was named SEC Coach of the Year for the seventh time, his ninth overall Coach of the Year honor.

-Coach Spurrier and the Gamecocks continued their success in 2013.
+The success continued in 2013.
 Carolina posted its third-straight 11-2 campaign, finishing fourth in both major polls, the highest national finish in school history.
 The team defeated five teams that finished in the Top-25, including three in the Top-10.
 It also defeated six teams that won their bowl games, including two BCS winners.
 The Gamecocks won their final six games of the season, including a school-record fifth-straight win over Clemson, and a Capital One Bowl win over Wisconsin, the third-straight New Year's Day bowl win.
-The 2013 senior class won a school-record 42 games over a four-year period.